microsoft/BiomedParse/README.md

 ### Customizing Training Settings

 **Placeholder:**
-- Changing Parameters: [Describe how to change parameters, e.g., learning rate, batch size, etc.]
+- Changing Parameters: Specify the hyperparameters for
 - Customizing Training Settings: [Provide examples of how to customize the training settings]

 ## Evaluation